 Brazilian ANAC 400

-Brazilian ANAC 400 helps protect customers against airline delays, cancelations, denied boarding, lost baggage, and more – just as long as your flight has something to do with Brazil.
+Brazilian ANAC 400 helps protect customers against airline delays, cancellations, denied boarding, lost baggage, and more – just as long as your flight has something to do with Brazil.
 Whether it’s a domestic flight within Brazil, an international flight that starts or ends in Brazil, or flights that connect via Brazil, you’re covered under Brazilian ANAC 400.
 Even if your ticket is issued in Brazil though the flight is operating abroad, you’re still eligible.

 If the airline changes your flight, delaying you, you are eligible for compensation.
 They have to notify you at least 72 hours in advance if your domestic flight is delayed more than 30 minutes or your international flight is delayed more than 1 hour.
 If not, they need to provide you with an alternate flight or a full refund.

 They also have consumer laws in place that you can file for additional compensation of up to $1,800, which is nice additional compensation.
-You are eligible for additional compensation if your flight is canceled or you are involuntarily denied boarding at no fault of your own.
+You are eligible for additional compensation if your flight is cancelled or you are involuntarily denied boarding at no fault of your own.
 The rates are a little less standard than EC 261, but in some cases, that will work to your benefit.

 You have five years to file a claim for domestic flights and two years to file a claim for international flights, so make sure you do so in a timely manner.
 If you miss your window, even if your claim was valid, you will not be eligible for compensation under Brazilian ANAC 400 or their consumer laws.